hanxuema/angular2-hero/README.md

-Loading path for angular 2 Tour of Heroes
+Learning path for angular 2 Tour of Heroes